SergoFox123/VerseCraft/README.md

 # VerseCraft

-VerseCraft adds mosaics to each type of tree that is in the game and with each update new blocks will be added
+VerseCraft is a mod that adds new blocks, new plants, and more.
+It's a great addition to the vanilla game.

 https://www.curseforge.com/minecraft/mc-mods/versecraft